Contact The Orlow Firm Today!

-New York follows the rule of “comparative negligence,” which means you can still recover damages even if you were partially at fault.
-However, your compensation will be reduced by the percentage of your fault.
+New York follows the rule of “comparative negligence,” meaning you can still recover damages even if you’re partially at fault.
+However, your compensation may be reduced in proportion to your share of the fault.

 How quickly should I contact a lawyer?